-When iron is absorbed from the intestines in excessive amounts due to a genetic defect, it is deposited in the skin (which is called bronzing), pancreas, liver, muscles and heart.
-This leads to organ failure.
+When iron is absorbed from the intestines in excessive amounts because of a genetic defect, it is deposited in the skin (bronzing), pancreas, liver, muscles and heart.
+This condition leads to organ failure.
 Patients with hemochromatosis will experience fatigue, abdominal pain, immune dysfunction, irritable bowel syndrome, hair loss and explosive diarrhea.
-Often, this condition is misdiagnosed, and a simple blood test will confirm it.
-It is treated by periodically removing blood in a process known as phlebotomy (the surgical opening of a vein in order to remove blood in the treatment of polycythemia).
+Often, this condition is misdiagnosed and a simple blood test will confirm it.
+It is treated by periodically removing blood, a process known as phlebotomy (the surgical opening of a vein to remove blood in the treatment of polycythemia).

-The consumption of Argo laundry starch was a great cause of iron-deficiency anemia in African-American women.
-This craving for the starch was related to the consumption of red and white clay in the southern U.S. and Africa.
-Finally, after the dangers of eating this material was revealed, the company stated on its box, “Not recommended for food use,” and the product was produced in powder form and could not be chewed.
+The eating of Argo laundry starch was a great cause of iron deficiency anemia in African-American women.
+This craving for the starch was related to eating red and white clay in the southern U.S. and Africa.
+After the dangers of eating starch was revealed, the company placed on its box, “Not Recommended for Food Use,” and the product was produced in powder form and could not be chewed.

-It is important to read the labels of all health products in order to control the amount of iron that is ingested.
+It is important to read labels of all health products to control the amount of iron that is ingested.
 Too much or too little of a good thing can be destructive.
-In other words, keep your eye on the iron that you take into your body.
+In other words, keep “your eye on the iron” that you take into your body.